 The Rural Landscape of Diabetes in the United States

 Rural-urban differences in diabetes and diabetes management may be attributed to socioeconomic differences and treatment available to rural residents.
-Using data from 2021-2023 National Health Interview Survey (NHIS), this study will examine 1) rural-urban differences in diabetes and prediabetes incidence and prevalences, and 2) rural-urban differences in the management, treatment, and complications associated with diabetes, and co-occurring risk factors for cardiovascular disease.
+Using data from 2021-2024 National Health Interview Survey (NHIS), this study examined 1) rural-urban differences in diabetes and prediabetes incidence and prevalence, and 2) rural-urban differences in the management, treatment, and complications associated with diabetes, and co-occurring risk factors for cardiovascular disease.

 The data for this project is publicly available and nationally representative.
-Rurality will be defined using the measure provided in the NHIS data – the National Center for Health Statistics Urban-Rural classification scheme for counties.
+Rurality was defined using the measure provided in the NHIS data – the National Center for Health Statistics Urban-Rural classification scheme for counties.
 This measure has four levels of rurality: large central metro, large fringe metro, medium and small metro, and nonmetropolitan.
-Incidence will be estimated from those newly diagnosed with diabetes in the year prior to the survey from age at time of survey and age at diagnosis.
-Incidence, prevalences, and mortality data will be reported by levels of rurality.
-Rural-urban prevalences and mortality rates will also be reported by Census regions (Northeast, Midwest, South, West).
-Diabetes-related mortality data available at the county-level will be mapped to assess updated geographic clustering of diabetes deaths.
+Incidence was estimated from those newly diagnosed with diabetes in the year prior to the survey from age at time of survey and age at diagnosis.
+Incidence, prevalence, and mortality data were reported by levels of rurality.
+Rural-urban prevalences and mortality rates were also reported by Census regions (Northeast, Midwest, South, West).
+Diabetes-related mortality data available at the county-level were mapped to assess updated geographic clustering of diabetes deaths.

 Publications